dagelf/block_device_performance/README.md

 A simple dd-clone to experiment with block devices' performance which includes threaded/parallel writes.

-Forked from https://github.com/erbth/block_device_performance with skip zeroes functionality added.
+Forked from https://github.com/erbth/block_device_performance with skip zero blocks functionality added.

 #### Compile